AIR RECEIVER REGISTRATIONS & INSPECTIONS FOR WORKSAFE

 - Location on premises

-- Lodgement of the paperwork with Worksafe
+- We Lodge all of the paperwork with Worksafe so you don’t need to worry about this.

 Why should I do it?

 Apart for it being an OHS and legislative requirement, Pressure vessels used in the workplace can be potentially dangerous, with the risk of causing property damage, injury and even fatality if not suitably maintained.
 It is therefore essential to properly install and service receivers, ensuring that all equipment complies.
-Routine inspections are necessary to assess the safety and to detect any faults or dangerous deterioration of the compressor tank.
+Routine inspections are necessary to assess the safety and to detect any faults, damage or dangerous deterioration of the compressor tank.

 Under Worksafe WA requirements and AS/NZS 3788:2006, registration and routine inspection of pressure vessels is necessary in order to assess safety and to detect any dangerous deterioration.